The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Radio Modeling

+The 1.582 factor carries over from the SSA formulation \citep{Chevalier_1998}.
 We did attempt fits where $\tau_{\rm{FFA}}$ is a free parameter along with $\alpha$, $f_{eB}$ and $\epsilon_{B}$.
 There are clear degeneracies between all these values, so we opted to freeze $\alpha$ and $\tau_{\rm{FFA}}$ from the single-epoch FFA fits and then $f_{eB}/\epsilon_{B}$ from reasonable values obtained from fitting equation \ref{eq:SSAFFA} at the fourth epoch with more datapoints.
 We plug in all our values to this equation \ref{eq:SSAFFA} at each epoch.
 We note that at $>125$ days, there seems to be an uptick in CSM density.
 Given the assumptions and uncertainties, we suggest these variations are within error bars and cannot be attributed to true variations within the CSM.
 As described, we find $\epsilon_{B} = 0.0016$ and $f_{eB}\sim 1$ allows for the best fit to the flux density values, as shown in Figure~\ref{fig:SSAFFA_Fits}.
-These microparameters are quite difficult to ascertain from the limited data we have and have degeneracies with other parameters i.e., shock radius/$\alpha$ \citep{Frannson_96}.
+Given the R values we assume and the B values we find in Table \ref{tab:2023fyq_Fitting_results}, we use equation 1 of \citet{Chevalier_1998} to find the density of relativistic electrons $N_{0}$ and thus $U_{E}$.
+We find $U_{E} \sim 0.8U_{B}$, suggesting that the equipartition implied by our best-fit $f_{eB}=1$ is a reasonable assumption.
+However, these microparameters are quite difficult to ascertain from the limited data we have and have degeneracies with other parameters i.e., shock radius/$\alpha$ \citep{Frannson_96}.
 These values differ from the often-assumed $\epsilon_{E} = \epsilon_{B} = 0.1$ \citep{Soderberg_2006}.
 Recent studies suggest such deviations are plausible due to shock acceleration effects \citep{Park_2015, Gupta_2024}.
 The inferred value of $\epsilon_{B}$ is also consistent with measurements from other radio-bright interacting SNe such as SN~2023ixf \citep{Nayana_2025}.

 Our derived SSA+FFA models are plotted in Figure \ref{fig:SSAFFA_Fits} and all relevant parameters are listed in Table \ref{tab:2023fyq_Fitting_results}.
 Given we have constrained the frequency $\nu_{p}$ where $\mathrm{\tau_{SSA}}=1$, we find the overall $\mathrm{\tau_{eff}}$ at this frequency using equation \ref{eq:FFA_tau} (adding 1 to the FFA optical depth for the SSA contribution), and estimate the mass-loss rate at each spectral epoch again using equation \ref{eq:Mdot}.
 Using the 1700 km/s CSM speed, we obtain the mass-loss rates at each epoch with detections seen in Figure \ref{fig:ML}.
 The effective mass-loss rate is relatively constant at $\sim 4\times 10^{-3} \ \mathrm{M_{\odot} \ yr^{-1}}$ as expected given the assumed $s=2$ in equation \ref{eq:Mdot}.
 The variations seen are within error bars.
 We convert to pre-explosion epoch by taking the ratio of the assumed shock to the CSM speed and plot this as well in Figure \ref{fig:ML}.
 We discuss the implications of this mass-loss result in Section \ref{sec:Discussion}.